laws-africa/indigo-search-psql/README.md

 If more than one expression of a particular work matches the search, then only the most recent matching expression is returned.

+## License and Copyright

+The project is licensed under a [GNU GPL 3 license](LICENSE).

+Indigo is Copyright 2015-2020 AfricanLII.